Off Menu: Michelle de Swarte talks vaping and ‘fluffy raisins’ in silly podcast

 Lost Mary isn’t the only fmcg brand to get a shout-out.
 Liquid Death also comes under scrutiny.
 The canned water “takes a bit of getting used to”, says de Swarte.
 But it “looks like a beer” – handy when wanting to secretly hydrate at a music festival.

 The hosts are divided about the American challenger.
-Acaster is baffled by the water’s branding, while Gamble loves its heavy metal vibes.
+Acaster is baffled by the water’s branding, while Gamble digs its heavy metal vibes.

 The hot takes keep coming from the three comics: mac & cheese is acceptable only when made to a southern US recipe; seltzer doesn’t have enough flavour; chip shop chips go well with salad cream.
 It’s all very silly and quite a lot of fun.